-The PSP will be managed by a project team from the Evaluation, Evidence and Knowledge Systems Branch of DPME, and will be a resource to all the units of DPME across the planning, monitoring and evaluation functions during the contract period.
-Assignments and tasks will be communicated via a dedicated project team.
+The PSP will be managed by a project team from the Evaluations, Evidence and Knowledge Systems (EEKS) branch of DPME, and will be a resource to all the units of DPME across the planning, monitoring and evaluation functions during the contract period.
+Assignments and tasks will be communicated via a dedicated channel between the unit requesting the service and the successful bidder.
 Deliverables and performance will be monitored by the project team.